tintinweb/vscode-interactive-graphviz/README.md

 }
 ```

-* create a new panel displaying the rendered dot graph. either provide a document or both the document and the graphviz dot source.
-The callback function receives the [webPanel](https://github.com/tintinweb/vscode-interactive-graphviz/blob/master/src/features/interactiveWebview.js#L144-L180).
-Overload `onClick(message)` to manually handle click events inside the dot graph or override the message handling routine `handleMessage(message)` to get access to all message events triggered inside the dot render window.
+* Create a new panel displaying the rendered dot graph.
+Either provide a document or both the document and the graphviz dot source.
+The callback function receives the newly created [webPanel](https://github.com/tintinweb/vscode-interactive-graphviz/blob/master/src/features/interactiveWebview.js#L312-L328).
+Overload `webPanel.handleMessage((message)` from your callback function to receive message events like `onClick` and `onDblClick` emitted from inside the dot render window.

 ```javascript